 Coalescent: Bayesian SkyGrid), with 36 grid points (

 0.6948424(to define grid points approximating the number of epidemiological weeks spanned by the duration of the phylogeny)

 MCMCtab, set the chain length to 500,000,000 and the sampling frequencies to 50,000.
 Set the File name stem to ‘YFV_RRW_cauchy’ and generate the beast file (‘YFV_RRW_cauchy.xml’)

 Run BEAST and load the xml file.

-Analyze the output using Tracer.
-Analyze the output file for the longer runs.
+analyse the output using Tracer. analyse the output file for the longer runs.

 We will first summarise an MCC tree and then summarise the information in the entire tree distribution.